zzhangjii/learning-library/workshops/on-prem-wls-to-accs/Intro-Instructor-Led.md

 ### Objectives

-- Access Developer Cloud Service
-- Import Code from external Git Repository
-- Import Project into Eclipse
-- Build and Deploy project using Developer Cloud Service and Oracle Application Container Cloud Service
+- Deploying the Application to the Oracle Application Cloud Service Instance
+- Verifying the Application Deployment

 ## Lab 300: Deploy to JCS